Caring for Taonga – Photographs / Āta tiakina ngā – Whakaahua Māori

-It is best to store negatives in individual sleeves, and separately from prints.
+It is best to store negatives separately from prints, ideally in individual sleeves.
 Rubbing together can easily cause scratching.

 Glass negatives require extra care.
 They can be easily broken.
-If you have glass negatives in your collection, store them upright in a sturdy box and prevent scratching by placing them in individual sleeves.
+If you have glass negatives in your collection, store them upright, on their longest edge, in a sturdy box and prevent scratching by placing them in individual sleeves.

 It is important to keep any information about the photograph, such as:

 - who the photograph is of